 Default data patterns are out-of-the-box data patterns provided with the product.
 You cannot edit or delete a default data pattern, but you can clone the default data pattern to create a copy and edit (or delete) the copy.

 If you find that you need a custom data pattern for your particular data file, you can:

 When you create a data collector, after you point to the actual data file while assigning a data pattern, you can apply a filter to find the most relevant data patterns (available by default) that match your data file.
-This filter also finds the most relevant date formats.
-You can select one of the data patterns that seems most relevant and look at a preview of the records.
+You can select one of the options that seems most appropriate and look at a preview of the records.
 If you are not satisfied with the current preview, you can refresh the data patterns filter that you applied earlier, select another data pattern, and see the preview results.
 You can repeat this cycle until you are satisfied with the results shown.

 If you use free text as a data pattern, each line in the data file is indexed as a new record.

 A data pattern is formed of Java regular expressions used for parsing the data and eventually displaying it in the form of search results.
 The usefulness of your search results is determined by the definition of your data pattern.
 When the data pattern is used, the Indexer captures all of the lines in your data, interprets the data structure, and eventually allows you to effectively search the data with the help of fields (name=value).

 Fields act as a grouping mechanism that represents various categories for consistently repeated trends in your data.
 Before you create a data pattern, you need to identify the fields by which you would like to eventually search the data.
 For more information about identifying fields for creating a data pattern, see Identifying fields in the data file.

 You can construct your data pattern depending on how searchable your data needs to be.
 You need to read your data file to identify additional sections or expressions that you might be interested in searching and investigating.

 A data pattern constitutes of a primary pattern and supporting subpatterns that helps index your data in the specified way.